Te Manahua New Zealand Universities Women in Leadership Programme (NZUWiL)

 University of Canterbury, Director – People and Culture – Amanda Derry

-Lincoln University, Director Human Resources - Karen McEwan
+Lincoln University, Executive Director People, Culture and Wellbeing – Karen McEwan

-University of Otago, Head of Operational Development – Denise Lindsay
+University of Otago, Head of Organisational Development – Denise Lindsay

 Sarah Schulz, Te Manahua NZUWiL Programme Convenor